 What this tells you is that you can’t have a one-size-fits-all single video on your website.
 But if it’s produced with multipurpose in mind, you can slice and dice it to fit target audiences.
 Many companies are also seeing success by using short video segments to complement long-form content.

 Video and SEO

-Many businesses—particularly those in the PCHE industry—that depend on SEO to assist with lead generation often ask if video marketing helps or hinders this process.
+Many businesses—particularly those that depend on SEO to assist with lead generation often ask if video marketing helps or hinders this process.
 The answer is that it is an amazing boost to SEO.
 YouTube is only second to Google for search.
 Plus, multiple studies show that up to 75% of people surveyed say they decided to visit a company’s website after watching a video about the company.

 Top four reasons why video must be a part of your marketing strategy

 - Clarity: About 65% of the population are visual learners, with another 30% being auditory learners.
 That leaves only 5% who learn best by reading.
 Guess which form of marketing is best for nearly 95% of your prospects and customers?
 In terms of value, Forrester Research estimates that 60 seconds of video is worth about 1.8 million words.